Having Kids With My Wife Showed Me That Black Queer Moms Need More Support

 I don't think being queer changes your views on motherhood.
 You're a mom either way, but in being queer moms, we instill in our sons that all families are valid, that every family looks different, that all people are valid.
 I can't say that that was a discussion that we were having when I was with my son's father.
 Me and my wife are a unit and we just want to really affirm our kids in who they are and who we are because we know that as Black boys and Black men in America, they're going to face things and also they have two moms so they will have to deal with the judgment that comes with that.

 I am very grateful that there is more representation for the queer communty.
-We do have a chosen family of other queer mom families and two-mom families, and so we just make sure to surround our sons with that and to show them that we aren't alone.
+We do have our chosen families of other parents and two-mom families, and so we just make sure to surround our sons with that and to show them that we aren't alone.
 People might look at you and say, “That's weird, that's not normal.”
 That's absolutely not true.
 Our home is filled with love, no matter what anybody has to say.
 Our children are loved and we are going to support them no matter what.

 Free motherhood looks like being able to mother my kids without the judgment of society, without the pressures of this is how it's supposed to be.
 No, I do not have to whoop my son, when he has a tantrum.
 That's not the sole way of being a Black mom.
 So give me my space and my freedom to mother my children without your judgment, without the unsolicited opinions of what I should be doing — how I should dress and how I should talk around my kids.
 We are very protective of our space, even though we are very transparent about our lives online, it is just about what we allow to come in.
 I want other Black queer women to see that this is an option; that you can marry who you love and have the family you desire.
 We're thriving, breaking generational curses, and gentle parenting.
-We are doing everything that we can to raise empathetic and considerate human beings in this world.
+We are doing everything that we can to raise empathetic and considerate human beings in this world that know they have our unconditional love and support.
 That is me and my wife's biggest goal.

 Advertisement

 I was not supported growing up.
 My dad had all these dreams for me, and of course, I have dreams for my sons.
-I have dreams of what I hope they do not experience and what I hope they do receive.
 But my dreams are my dreams.
 They're not their dreams, and whatever their dreams become, I will support them 100 percent no matter what.
 That is what I want my babies to know.

 As told to Stephanie Long.
 This interview has been condensed from its original transcription.